Ahsome/NIMA-Notes/Med Notes/Diseases/Gastrointestinal/GORD.md

 Management depends on severity:
 1. Mild GERD
 	1. <2 episodes per week, mild symptoms
-	2. Lifestyle changes + low dose H2 blocker
+	2. Lifestyle changes + antacid and alginate or magnesium hydroxide and aluminium hydroxide
+2. Moderate GERD
+	3. If mild GERD, but not responsive to antacid or magnesium hydroxide
-2. Severe GERD
+3. Severe GERD
 	1. \2> episodes per week, or severe symptoms
 	2. Esophagitis on endoscopy
 	3. Daily PPI therapy